JackScanlon/SuicideAnalysis/README.md

-# ML and NLP: Binary classification of text as containing ±suicidal content
+# ML and NLP: Binary classification of text as containing ±suicidal content through LR model

 ### Background:
 Dataset can be found [here](https://www.kaggle.com/qwqextra/redditdatasentimental).
 Although it contains 4 attributes, including sentimental encoding, I focused on the suicidal class label.